cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/readme.md

 --endpoint http://www.theworldavatar.com/blazegraph/namespace/copy_ontospecies_marie
 --output_filename ontospecies.nt
 ```
 and
 ```
 python KGToolbox/SPARQLEndpoint/export_triples.py
 --output_dir ontocompchem
 --endpoint http://www.theworldavatar.com/blazegraph/namespace/ontocompchem
 --output_filename ontocompchem.nt
 ```
+The script needs to be run under `/home/user1/Marie/TheWorldAvatar/MARIE_AND_BERT`.
+4. Build a blazegraph image, see [Blazegraph container](https://github.com/lyrasis/docker-blazegraph#local-builds) for instructions.
+Start the container with `docker run --volume=/home/user1/Marie/MARIE_AND_BERT/DATA/KG:/triples d--name blazegraph:2.1.5 -d -p [port]:[port] blazegraph-marie`

-7. Use the blazegraph GUI/API to create namespaces and upload.
+5. Use the blazegraph GUI/API to create namespaces and upload.
 Upload `ontospecies.nt` to namespace `ontospecies_old`.
 Upload `ontocompchem.nt` to namespace `ontocompchem`.
 For example, to upload with GUI update page, key in url  `/triples/ontospecies.nt`, then press upload.
-8. `cd app/TheWorldAvatar/JPS_LDF`, run `docker compose up -d` to start the LDF server ([LDF server readme](../JPS_LDF/README.md))
+6. `cd /home/user1/Marie/TheWorldAvatar/JPS_LDF`, run `docker compose up -d` to start the LDF server ([LDF server readme](../JPS_LDF/README.md))
-9. `cd app/TheWorldAvatar/Agents/STDCThermoAgent`, run `docker compose up -d`
+7. `cd /home/user1/Marie/TheWorldAvatar/Agents/STDCThermoAgent`, run `docker compose up -d`
-10. `cd app/TheWorldAvatar/Agents/PCEAgent`, run `docker compose up -d`
+8. `cd /home/user1/Marie/TheWorldAvatar/Agents/PCEAgent`, run `docker compose up -d`
-11. To spin up the Marie container, use `docker build --no-cache -t marie3 .` to build the image and run
+9. To spin up the Marie container, use `docker build --no-cache -t marie3 .` to build the image and run
 `docker run -p 5003:80  --dns=8.8.8.8 -d marie3:latest`

 ## Frontend development
 It takes more than 15 minutes to spin up the Marie server, as a result, a `mock_main.py` script is implemented to
 provide mock backend responses to support frontend development.
-To test different types of responses, please
-follow the instructions at the top part of the `mock_main.py` script.
+By repeatedly clicking any of the the example questions
+on the webpage hosted by the mock server, the user can check the visualisation of the six different response types.